-We believe this is the right strategy, and that it’s working: in 2013 and 2014 conflicts remained low and grizzly bear mortality was cut by more than half in Greater Yellowstone and the population estimate is at 740.
+We believe this is the right strategy, and that it’s working: in 2013 and 2014 conflicts remained low and grizzly bear mortality was cut by more than half.
+Today in Greater Yellowstone the population estimate is between 750 and 1,000 bears.
 That's more than triple the numbers from the early 1980s.
 The information comes from the Yellowstone Ecosystem Subcommittee of the regional Interagency Grizzly Bear Committee's report on the status of the Yellowstone grizzly.
 Watch this video of executive director Caroline Byrd in response to the news.